NOW ACCEPTING APPLICATIONS

 The following departments offer Professional Assistant positions

 Assist the director, attending production meetings and rehearsals, taking notes and doing research.
-Minimum requirements: good organizational skills and legible writing; ideally candidates are advanced students interested in directing.
+Minimum requirements: Excellent organizational skills and legible writing.
+Ideal candidates are advanced students interested in directing or dramaturgy.
+Position starts late May.

 Marketing and Public Relations

-There are two positions available: Playbill & Publicity Professional Assistant and the Events & Promotions Professional Assistant.
-Both positions assist the marketing and public relations department in all phases of promoting the theatre and the productions.
-The Playbill & Publicity PA is responsible for playbill content and editing (must have excellent writing, proofing, copy editing skills), will assist with press releases and interview info sheets, attend photo shoots and publicity appearances and assist with social media content creation and organization (Start date: early May).
-The Events & Promotions PA will assist with all 18 post-show VIP special events (background in theatre or customer service is a plus – must be 21 and over and be willing to serve alcohol), cast parties, grassroots marketing and ticket giveaway promotions (must be available to work several nights and weekends – Start date: late May).
-Minimum requirements: both positions must have a knowledge of Microsoft Word and Excel, have excellent writing and organizational skills.
+- Events & Promotions Professional Assistant: Assist the marketing and public relations department in all phases of promoting the theatre and the productions.
+Assist with all 18 post-show VIP special events (background in theatre or customer service is a plus – must be 21 and over and be willing to serve alcohol), cast parties, grassroots marketing and ticket giveaway promotions (must be available to work several nights and weekends).
+Minimum requirements: knowledge of Microsoft Word and Excel, have excellent writing and organizational skills.
+Position starts late May.

 To apply, please submit all of the following: